AnnaYoung4/ukmap671-final_map_project-2025/README.md

 5. **Styling features** –
    - Flowlines rendered as blue lines; waterbodies as filled polygons.
    - **Labels added** to major waterbodies and flowlines; labels configured to appear **only at closer zoom levels** to avoid clutter.
-6. **Adding contextual layers** – Included state and county boundary layers from Mapbox streets v8, to provide geographic reference, along with a Mapbox Satellite as a basemap for context.
+6. **Adding contextual layers** – Included state and county boundaries, wetlands, national parks and waterways from Mapbox Streets v8, along with a Mapbox Satellite as a basemap for context.
 7. **Layer ordering and adjustments** – Ensured water features appear above the basemap but below labels, and verified visibility at different zoom levels.
 8. **Final adjustments and testing** – Reviewed map for clarity, readability, and visual balance.
 ---